 Industry-funded research benefits entire Washington state wine industry

-SEATTLE (May 13, 2019) – The Washington State wine industry has allocated more than $1 Million for viticulture and enology research in the coming fiscal year (July 2019-June 2020).
-This is the third consecutive year that research funding has topped $1 million as part of the statewide wine research grant program, which aims to improve overall wine quality by addressing vineyard and winery challenges.
+SEATTLE (May 4, 2020) – The Washington State wine industry has allocated more than $1.2 Million for viticulture and enology research in the coming fiscal year (July 2020-June 2021), a record amount for research that aims to improve overall wine quality by addressing vineyard and winery challenges.

-The statewide Grape and Wine Research Program is a competitive grant program administered by Washington State University.
-The program combines a unique partnership of public, private and industry monies to support viticulture and enology research at WSU.
-Four entities fund the statewide program: Washington State Wine Commission; Auction of Washington Wines; WSU’s Agriculture Research Center; and state wine liter taxes (1/4 cent per liter of all wine sold).
+Wine research in Washington State is funded through several competitive grant programs.
+A statewide program administered by WSU combines public, private and industry monies to support viticulture and enology research at WSU.
+Four entities fund the statewide program: the Washington State Wine Commission; Auction of Washington Wines; WSU’s Agriculture Research Center; and state wine liter taxes (1/4 cent per liter of all wine sold).
 Additionally, the Wine Commission launched two new competitive grant programs this year to support short-term, demonstration research at Washington community colleges and research beyond state borders.

-The Wine Commission dedicates about 25 percent of its annual $5 million budget to fund research projects and pay its WSU Wine Science Center construction pledge.
-The statewide research program is industry driven and guided, and the results are accessible to all involved in the Washington wine industry—from large to small growers and wineries.
+The Wine Commission dedicates about 25 percent of its annual $5 million budget to fund and support research.
+Washington’s wine research is industry driven and guided, and the results are accessible to all involved in the industry.
 Past research projects have benefited the entire industry, from reducing pesticide applications to conserving irrigation water and controlling wine spoilage.

-Washington State Wine represents every licensed winery and wine grape grower in Washington State.
-Guided by an appointed board, WSW provides a marketing platform to raise positive awareness about the Washington State wine industry and generate greater demand for its wines.
-Funded almost entirely by the industry through assessments based on grape and wine sales, WSW is a state government agency, established by the legislature in 1987.
+The Washington State Wine Commission (WSWC) represents every licensed winery and wine grape grower in Washington State.
+Guided by an appointed board, WSWC provides a marketing platform to raise positive awareness about the Washington wine industry and generate greater demand for its wines.
+Funded almost entirely by the industry through assessments based on grape and wine sales, WSWC is a state government agency, established by the legislature in 1987.
 To learn more, visit www.washingtonwine.org.